 Monday July 4 at 7.30pm

-Iain Sinclair will be our guest to talk about his book London Overground, tracing his journey around what he calls 'the Ginger Line'.
-Details to follow.
+Iain Sinclair, the acclaimed author, film-maker and commentator on all things London, will be our guest to talk about his book London Overground, tracing his journey around what he calls 'the Ginger Line'.
+Details here

 PUBLIC POLL BACKS LIBRARIES